JeremyLoy/config/README.md

 Its just simple, pure stdlib.

-* The type of a field determines what [strconv](https://golang.org/pkg/strconv/) function is called.
+* A field's type determines what [strconv](https://golang.org/pkg/strconv/) function is called.
 * All string conversion rules are as defined in the [strconv](https://golang.org/pkg/strconv/) package
 * If chaining multiple data sources, data sets are merged.
   Later values override previous values.
     * e.g. `From("dev.config").FromEnv().To(&c)`
 * Unset values remain as their native [zero value](https://tour.golang.org/basics/12)
+* Nested structs/subconfigs are delimited with double underscore
+    * e.g. `PARENT__CHILD`
+* Env vars map to struct fields case insensitively

 ## Why you should use this